Engee documentation

 X — input signal

-The input signal given as by complex matrix, where is the number of samples in the signals.
-The columns of the matrix correspond to different signals.
+The input signal is set as on a complex matrix, where — this is the number of samples in the signals.
+Columns of the matrix they correspond to different signals.

 Support for complex numbers: Yes